getodk/docs/shared-src/docs-tech-guide.rst

    .. _ODK Docs repo: https://github.com/opendatakit/docs

-.. _clone-the-docs:

 #.
 Clone down your copy to your local computer

+   .. _clone-the-docs:

    #.
 From your own fork of the repo on GitHub, select the :guilabel:`Clone or download` button.
    #.
 Copy the URI from the text box that opens.
       It will be something like:
       ``https://github.com/your-gh-username/docs.git``

    #.
 Use your terminal to clone the repository.

-      You should already be in the :file:`/odk` directory, with the virtual environment active.
+      You should already be in the :file:`odk` directory, with the virtual environment active.

       .. tabs::